solarfresh/TwinRAD/README.md

-# ag2-playground
+# TwinRAD

-This repository serves as a learning environment and a hands-on playground for the AG2: Open-Source AgentOS for AI Agents framework.
+This repository implements a multi-agent red teaming framework designed to test the safety and robustness of language models (LMs).
+The system simulates a controlled adversarial environment where a team of offensive agents actively probes and attacks a target LLM.

 -----